The above image shows our Tropical Crystal watch on the left.

 Introduction

-Watches no longer have an important value in terms of their timekeeping function (with everyone having the precise time on their smartphone), so people, for various reasons, seek to define them as something else of value, especially when they are obviously beautiful and come with hefty price tags, often defining them as “art” without having much understanding of what art really means.
+Watches no longer have vital value in terms of their timekeeping function (with everyone having the precise time on their smartphone), so people, for various reasons, seek to define them as something else of value.
+Especially when they are obviously beautiful and come with hefty price tags, it is common to define them as “art” while ignoring what art really means.
 This also relates, to some degree, to the aftershocks of the quartz crisis, which polarized watches into either cheap functional items, or expensive, beautiful ones.

-We’ll look at how each of these factors involved in how art is defined, relates to watches . . .
+We’ll look at how each of these factors are involved in how art is defined, and how they relate to watches . . .

 Design is primarily enjoyed for its functionality.
-By contrast. a lot of art has no practical usefulness at all, and is enjoyed for its own sake.
+By contrast, most art has no practical usefulness at all, and is enjoyed for its own sake.

 Art Nouveau (around 1900) and the Arts and Crafts movement (mid-19th century Britain) both tried to say that there is no difference between art and craft, by ignoring the real definitions.
-When you’re read this article, you’ll understand the differences between the two.
+When you’re reading this article, you’ll understand how the two things are still differently defined today.

-An interesting study at the University of London showed that looking at art can create in an instant dopamine release, resulting in feelings and emotions similar to looking at someone you love.
+An interesting study at the University of London showed that looking at art can create an instant dopamine release, resulting in feelings and emotions similar to looking at someone you love.
+So the “joy” part of this aspect of the enjoyment of art, is very real.

 This relates to some art jewellery which cannot be worn, and to some examples of the conceptual art movement in the 1960’s to ’70’s which valued concepts over the aesthetic and commercial properties of artworks, sometimes going as far as creating a poster for an art exhibition which would never exist . . . the abstract concept of the possibility of an exhibition itself being the work of art.

-Collaborations between artists and watchmakers typically result in a part of the watch, often the dial, having some obviously artistic properties while still having a function.
+Collaborations between artists and watchmakers typically result in a part of the watch, often the dial, having some obviously artistic properties while still having a function, usually inside an entirely conventional watch-case that doesn’t relate to the art.

-A few watches have significant parts which have no functional purpose, such as the “khumeia” by Simon Pierre Delord, which has Art Nouveau influenced metalwork around a small conventional watch face.
+A few watches have significant parts which have no functional purpose, such as the “khumeia” by Simon Pierre Delord, which has Art Nouveau metalwork with small, straight conventional watch hands that don’t relate to the curves of Art Nouveau.

 Our Fractal Emergence watch has a strong focus on the 3D fractal, which has no practical function at all, and is there to be enjoyed for its own sake: